iilab/contentascode/README.md

 ## Goals

-To develop workflows and technology in order to **make content authoring and management benefit from software engineering collaboration best practices**.
+To develop workflows and technology to **make content authoring and management benefit from software engineering collaboration best practices**.

 In particular by:
  - Using **Git** for version control